To plan or not to plan.

 Each time I visit Italy, I get to know one or two areas well and then get a taster of other areas to find out where I want to explore more.
 I anticipate coming back to Italy over and over again, exploring new locations and revisiting favourites.

 Going back to Italy is exciting.
 Solo travel is petrifying.
+I am sure solo travel has a lot of surprises for me.
 But I love the surprises that unexpected adventures bring, and I am more than up for the challenge.
 I long to be back in Italy ordering my un caffè for breakfast and plying it with sugar before gulping it down.
 It’s the only time I drink espresso, and I enjoy the daily ritual.

 More for Pinterest